nosyamax1611-eng/Banking-Database-System-SQL/README.md

 # Banking-Database-System-SQL
 Designed a full-scale Banking Database in SSMS with 30+ tables and 10k+ records.
 This project features a robust ER diagram, 3NF normalization, and modules for fraud detection and cybersecurity.
-I developed advanced SQL queries to track financial KPIs and transaction volumes, transforming complex data into actionable business insights.
+I developed advanced T-SQL queries to track financial KPIs and transaction volumes, transforming complex data into actionable business insights.

 # Banking Database System (SQL)